-The legacy versions of Microstation V8 have been around for a while now, ranging from 2001 (V8.1) to 2004 (V8.5).
-However, as tools that were well-suited by users who paid -understand- have a license or have developed their own functionalities Visual Basic Application (VBA) or Microstation Development Language (mdl), they resist to die in the taste of the users.
+The legacy versions of Microstation V8 have been around for a long time, they are between 2001 (V8.1) and 2004 (V8.5).
+However, as tools that were well suited by paying users -understand- have a license or have developed their own functionalities Visual Basic Application (VBA) or Microstation Development Language (mdl), they resist to die in the taste of the users.

-In general, when you switch to Windows Vista or Win7, Microstation runs normally.
-Very few serious problems I have seen, although it is clear that we are talking only about Microstation; Geographics has another type of sixteenth.
+In general, when you go to Windows Vista or Win7, Microstation runs normally.
+I have seen very few serious problems, although it is clear that we are only talking about Microstation; Geographics has another type of sixteenth.

-One of those problems is the text editor (It usually happens when we update Internet Explorer to a newer version).
-When you double-click on a text or activate the command, the window appears but does not allow editing.
-The main reason for this, is that the libraries that these versions used WYSIWYG components of the DHTML application editor (DHTML Editing Component for Applications) that now Vista and Windows 7 removed because they caused vulnerability to Internet Explorer.
+One of those problems is the text editor (Generally it happens when we update Internet Explorer to a more recent version).
+When a text is double clicked or the command is activated, the window appears but does not allow editing.
+The main reason for this is that the libraries that these versions used WYSIWYG components of the DHTML application editor (DHTML Editing Component for Applications) that now Vista and Windows 7 removed because they caused vulnerability to Internet Explorer.